FadriPestalozzi/sql_designer/README.md

 ### How to update visualization
-- export private keys and foreign keys from SQL database
+- export primary keys and foreign keys from SQL database
-  - queries in folder 1-sql (.gitignored, available on Dyconex internal network)
+  - queries are available on the Dyconex internal network
-- store CSV-output in subfolder with name of chosen database
+- store the CSV output in `0-data/<DATABASE_NAME>/`
+  - preferred filenames: `keys-primary.csv` and `keys-foreign.csv`
 - run python script keys_2_schema.py to create FOLDER_NAME-schema.xml